Funding for MSc in Modern South Asian Studies, MPhil in Modern South Asian Studies and OSGA DPhil

 Applicants to the MSc in Modern South Asian Studies and the MPhil in Modern South Asian Studies are often eligible for a number of University wide Scholarships, and you are strongly encouraged to explore these funding opportunities.
 We do recommend that you complete a full search of all opportunities available at the link above but we have also highlighted a few options here.

-The earlier that you start thinking about scholarships and completing your applications (where seperate applications are required) the better, and it is important to remember that many scholarships will require your application to the course to be submitted for the January deadline at the latest.
+The earlier that you start thinking about scholarships and completing your applications (where separate applications are required) the better, and it is important to remember that many scholarships will require your application to the course to be submitted for the January deadline at the latest.

 Indira Gandhi Scholarships